 The PMI-PBA certification in business analytics is used to highlight the person’s organizational skills and capabilities in driving preferred business outcomes.
 To qualify for the certification in business analytics, the applicant must have a bachelor’s degree and a minimum of three years of business analysis experience.
 The online certificate in analytics is good for three years and can be renewed as long as the analyst completes 60 professional development credits within that timeframe.
 If the applicant for the program doesn’t have a bachelor’s degree, he or she must have at least five years of industry experience.
 Certificate courses are offered through PMI to prepare for the examination.
 Exam costs are based on whether a not the applicant is a paid member of the PMI organization.

 IQBBA provides entry-level certification in business analytics.
 In order to qualify for any higher-level certifications, the entry-level program must be completed.
 There are no pre-requisites for the entry-level certificate, but certificate courses in business analytics is offered through the organization to help test takers prepare.
-Tests from IQBBA must be completed in-person at an accredited exam facility.
+Tests from IQBBA must be completed in person at an accredited exam facility.
 Exam centers are located in different regions throughout the United States.

-IIBA is one of the only organizations that has multiple certificate programs, including a certificate in big data analytics.
+IIBA is one of the only organizations that have multiple certificate programs, including a certificate in big data analytics.
 Entry-level analysts will apply to the Entry Certificate in Business Analysis and can do so even without a bachelor degree.
 The only requirement for this examination is 21 professional development credits finished within the last four years.
 Level 2 and Level 3 certification in business analytics is also available through IIBA.
 To qualify for the Level 2 examination, at least 3,750 hours in the field of business analytics is needed.
 For Level 3, a minimum of 3,750 hours of business analytics experienced is needed.
 Each examination gets progressively more difficult with Level 3 requiring 3.5 hours for test completion.
-For the Level 2, the certified analyst needs 21 professional development hours over a four-year time period while the Level 3 certification requires 60 professional development credits over the course of three years.
+For Level 2, the certified analyst needs 21 professional development hours over a four-year time period while Level 3 certification requires 60 professional development credits over the course of three years.

 The majority of prospective business analysts obtain certifications in business analytics.
 This is especially important if the applicant has a degree in another field.
 Certifications in analytics validates the person’s skill set.
 Recruiters will know that the applicant has met the competencies required by the certification program.
 A certification in analytics may also be used to leverage salary.
 Salary packages may be more lucrative since employers know the person has gone through the necessary trainings to prepare for the career.
 Certification programs also have the potential to act as a networking tool.
 While preparing for the certification in analytics exam, the professional may meet other peers within the industry.